22 Fun Things to Do in Edinburgh on a Rainy Day

 20. Indoor Rock Climbing

-Also caters for group bookings.
+It also caters for group bookings.

 Other indoor climbing places include the EICC and Eden Rock.

-21. See a Movie
+22. See a Movie

 Edinburgh has really impressive cinemas in nearly every neighbourhood.

-Support the independent cinemas Cameo and Edinburgh Film Theatre which play mainstream and niche shows.
+Support the independent cinemas Cameo and Edinburgh Film Theatre, which play mainstream and niche shows.

 Buy drinks and sit on comfortable sofa seats at The Scotsman Picturehouse (image below) and The Dominion.

-This is a recommended date idea.
 For more read our romantic things to do in Edinburgh guide.

 Final Words